 This is to ensure that substandard or inappropriate building materials or practices do not become a problem for building users, now or in the future.
 Among the division’s duties and responsibilities are processing and issuing building consents, building inspections and issuing code compliance certificates.

-The Invercargill City Council’s Building Consents Guide (link below) contains important information about applying for a building consent from the Council.
+The Building Consent Application Guide (link below) contains important information about applying for a building consent from the Council.
 It covers the whole process, from the application stage, through to the Code Compliance Certificate phase.
 Links to the guide – and to related information: